 6. The very first human recording

 The very first recording of the human voice was made in 1860 by Edouard-Leon Scott de Martinville of Paris.
-He sang a 10 second snippet of the French folksong “Au Clair de la Lune” into a phonautograph on April 9th 1860.
+He sang a 10-second snippet of the French folksong “Au Clair de la Lune” into a phonautograph on April 9th 1860.
 The phonautograph was the earliest known device for recording sound and was also invented by Edouard-Leon.
-Nowadays voice call recording is integrated into on VoIP systems and is utilised for purposes such as security and training.
+Nowadays voice call recording is integrated into VoIP systems and is utilised for purposes such as security and training.